 A. CCRC required by Family Code Section 3175.
-At the time of filing of a Notice of Motion, Request for Order, Request for Trial on an issue involving a disagreement over child custody or visitation, the moving or requesting party shall schedule a CCRC appointment prior to filing his or her pleadings in order that the issue may be discussed in CCRC before the date of the court hearing or trial.
+At the time of filing of a Notice of Motion, Request for Order, Request for Trial on an issue involving a disagreement over child custody or visitation, the court will schedule a CCRC appointment in order that the issue may be discussed in CCRC before the date of the court hearing or trial.
 The CCRC date and any requirement for CCRC orientation shall be plainly stated on the face of the pleadings or At Issue Memorandum.
-This CCRC is referred to in these rules as "mandatory CCRC".
+This CCRC is referred to in these rules as "mandatory CCRC."